How to Estimate Painting Jobs in 7 Steps: A Beginners Guide

 Painters usually charge between $1.50 and $3.50 per square foot to paint the interior of a house.
-Add in ceilings, walls and trim and the number rises to $3 to $4 per square foot, according to Smart Asset.
+Add in ceilings, interior walls, and trim, and the number rises to $3 to $7 per square foot, according to Smart Asset.

 Exterior paint jobs depend on the house’s square footage, though the number of stories and other variables will affect the price.
-The cost is typically between $1 to $1.80 per square foot.
-A 1,500 square foot house would cost the customer $1,500 to $2,500 and a 3,000 square foot house would cost the customer $3,500 to $4,500, according to Painting Leads.
+The cost is typically between $1 to $4 per square foot.
+A 2,000-square-foot house would cost the customer $5,200 on average, while the cost to paint the exterior of a 3-story house ranges from $5,000 to $12,000, according to This Old House.

 The price of interior paint jobs will depend on what paint you decide to use and the size of the room.
-The total cost of painting a room will range from $950 to $2,700, which also takes into consideration the product price and labor costs, according to Project Cost.
+The total cost to paint a room will range from $300 to $1,750, which also takes into consideration the product price and labor costs, according to Fixr.

 How Much Do Painters Charge per Hour?

-A professional painter typically charges between $25 and $100 per hour.
-The cost will vary based on the painter’s experience, the difficulty of the job and where the location is, according to Angie’s List.
+If you’re hiring professional painters, you can typically expect them to charge between $20 and $50 per hour.
+The cost will vary based on the painter’s experience, the difficulty of the job, and the location, according to Angi.

-Interior house painters charge differently to exterior house painters.
-An interior painter usually charges between $40 – $60 per hour for a standard painting job, according to Service Seeking.
+It’s also important to remember that interior house painters charge differently than exterior house painters.
+An interior professional painter usually charges between $225 – $100 per hour for a standard painting job, according to Fixr.

 But many house painters provide specialized services, so ultimately the cost will vary from job to job.

 Once you’ve finished your painting job, it’s time to get paid.
-You can use the free painting invoice template from FreshBooks to get started.
-It’s custom made for house painters, so you can rest easy knowing that you’ll get paid quickly and accurately.
+Use the free painting invoice template from FreshBooks to get started.
+(No FreshBooks account required.)
+It’s custom-made for house painters, so you can rest easy knowing that you’ll get paid quickly and accurately.